dlwnghd/dlwnghd/README.md

 - 💻I'm a Software Engineer Interested in Web, Frontend and Design.
 - 🌏 I am from South Korea and living in Yongin.
 - 🔭 I’m currently looking for a company.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React and Next.js.
 - 🚀 I always take care not to stay in my comfort zone.
 - 📫 How to reach me: alion0513@naver.com
 - 😄 Fun facts: I speak Korean and English. 😊